hypo69/hypo/pytest/gemini - set 4/en/src/utils/pdf.md

 3. **Test Data Fixtures:**  Introduced fixtures for `example_html` and `example_html_file` to create the necessary data more conveniently.
 This is *much* better for readability and keeping the tests isolated.

-4. **Clearer Error Handling Tests:** The test `test_save_pdf_pdfkit_error` demonstrates how to test for exceptions and verify the error handling logic is triggered correctly.
+4. **Clearer Error Handling Tests:** The test `test_save_pdf_pdfkit_error` demonStartes how to test for exceptions and verify the error handling logic is triggered correctly.

 5. **Pathlib:** Uses `Pathlib` for more robust file handling.